QWalker2/odin-recipes/README.md

 # odin-recipes

 # Introduction
--odin reipes is the first project i will be doing in the odin project's curriculum, introducing me to HTML structure and concepts.
+-odin recipes is the first project i will be doing in the odin project's curriculum, introducing me to HTML structure and concepts.

 # Skills demonstrated
 -Creating HTML files with proper structure.